rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 As is shown in paper [21], the post-LN shows stability issue without carefully designed warming-up stage.
 As a result, they are proposing pre-LN to alleviate the problem.

+### Efficient Inference
+Inference speed determines product cost.
+Over the years, people have proposed various ways to improve inference speed.
+The multiquery attention mentioned above is one of these approaches.
 <br>